Social Icons

 Directed by John McTieman

-Extremely thrilling, and you will have your heart in your mouth most of the time, this 1988 classic action movie introduced a multi-million dollar franchise starring Bruce Willis as the lead, which as of today has spanned over 25 years with the latest addition to the movie franchise released in 2013 and titled A Good Day to Die Hard.
-This movie is wonderfully cast, superior in its storytelling than most action movies in its time, and the villain Hans Gruber (Alan Rickman who played Sheriff of Nottingham in Robin Hood: Prince of Thieves in 1991 with Kevin Costner and Severus Snape in the Harry Potter Film series) was so out of it that it was amazing how he lost the fight.
+Extremely thrilling and heart-pounding, this 1988 classic action movie launched a multi-million-dollar franchise starring Bruce Willis as the lead.
+Spanning over 25 years, the latest addition to the series, A Good Day to Die Hard, was released in 2013.
+This movie boasts an exceptional cast, superior storytelling for its time, and an unforgettable villain in Hans Gruber (Alan Rickman).
+Rickman, known for iconic roles like the Sheriff of Nottingham in Robin Hood: Prince of Thieves (1991) and Severus Snape in the Harry Potter series, delivered a performance so compelling it’s almost surprising how Gruber ultimately lost.

-No better lone hero action movie has been able to stand the test of time like Die Hard has.
-This 1988 first in the film series was nominated for four Academy Awards including Best Sound Editing, Best Film Editing, Best Sound Mixing and Best Visual Effects.
-Bruce Willis character portrayal in this movie has been highly praised by many, and he has carved a name for himself.
-As a young boy watching this franchise, my friends and I memorized John McClane’s (Bruce Willis) catchphrase to use whenever, the phrase “Yippee kai yay, motherfucker” was nominated as one of the best movie lines in the AFI’s 100 Greatest Movie Lines.
+No other lone-hero action movie has stood the test of time like Die Hard.
+This first installment in the series was nominated for four Academy Awards, including Best Sound Editing, Best Film Editing, Best Sound Mixing, and Best Visual Effects.
+Bruce Willis’s portrayal of John McClane received widespread acclaim, solidifying his place as a Hollywood action star.
+Growing up, my friends and I were obsessed with McClane’s iconic catchphrase, “Yippee kai yay, motherfucker,” which was even recognized in AFI’s 100 Greatest Movie Lines.

 0 comments: